In this article we’ll try to answer some of the common questions you may have regarding Margin Against Shares also known as Collateral.

 Margin against shares (MAS) is basically a value added service.
 It allows you to get exposure/margin against shares in your demat account by keeping them as collateral (pledge).
 The collateral value of these shares is calculated after applying a hair-cut.
 The key highlight of MAS is that you may trade with Margin against shares with Zero Cash Balance in the Equity Derivatives and Currency derivatives segments (Both Intraday and Positional Trades) and also in the Cash Market segment (Intraday trades).
 You need not have cash in your Trading Account to meet the margin requirements.
 The pledged stocks (collateral) can be used for Margins.

-For e.g. say you have pledged shares worth Rs.2,00,000 (value after haircut) and wish to buy 1 Lot of NIFTY & the margin required to initiate the position with the Overnight/NRML Product type is Rs.1,50,000.
-Now, without MAS, you will need to maintain Rs.1,50,000 in your account.
-However, with MAS, even if your TradeSmart Trading Account balance is NIL, you can initiate this position.
+Example: Say you have pledged shares worth Rs 2,00,000 (value after haircut) and also pledged cash equivalent collateral of amount Rs 1,00,000 (value after haircut).
+You wish to buy 1 Lot of NIFTY & the margin required to initiate the position with the Overnight/NRML Product type is Rs.1,50,000.
+Let’s see the scenarios below to know how the margin requirement is fulfilling.

 Formula for calculating collateral value after Hair-cut: